 Two excellent online sources for information on these topics are The National Women's Business Council and the U.S. Dept. of Labor's Women's Bureau.
 The Library also has many books on the topic of women in business.

 The U.S. Patent and Trademark Office has a comprehensive site.
 To register a Trademark or Service mark in Ohio, please see the Secretary of State's website.
-Wright State University Libraries maintain a Patent and Trademark Resource Center (PTRC).
+The Ohio State University Libraries maintain a Patent and Trademark Resource Center (PTRC).
 They have a formal agreement to provide assistance to the general public in the use of patent and trademark resources provided by the USPTO.

 In addition to the online resources listed above, be sure to check out the books the Library has on international trade.